Dehydration is when a person's body doesn't have enough water and other fluids to function normally.

 - Blood pressure that drops when standing up after lying down (postural hypotension)

-- Reduced skin turgor (fullness or tension caused by fluid content of tissues).
-When the skin of a person who is dehydrated is pinched into a fold, it may slowly sag back into place.
-In a person who is hydrated, however, the skin springs back immediately.
+- Reduced skin "fullness" (when a dehydrated person's skin is pinched into a fold, it may slowly sag back into place.
+In a person who is hydrated the skin springs back more quickly)

 The following laboratory tests may be performed to determine the severity of the dehydration and/or the cause of the dehydration: